yihanseattle/Camera2Module/README.md

             }
         }

 3. Use `CaptureRequestBuilder` to build the capture request.
-Builder setup includes setting request to `CameraDevice.TEMPLATE_STILL_CAPTURE`, adding `ImageReader` to target, setting same orientation as preview so that the captured image will be the correct orientation.
+Builder setup includes setting request to `CameraDevice.TEMPLATE_STILL_CAPTURE`, adding `ImageReader` to target, setting same orientation as preview so that the captured image will be the correct orientation. (`startStillCaptureRequest()` method in `MainActivity`)

 		lang=java
         mCaptureRequestBuilder = mCameraDevice.createCaptureRequest(CameraDevice.TEMPLATE_STILL_CAPTURE);